cockroachdb/docs/v21.2/ui-sql-dashboard.md

 - In the node view, the graph shows the 90th [percentile](https://en.wikipedia.org/wiki/Percentile#The_normal_distribution_and_percentiles) of service latency for the node.
 Over the last minute this node executed 90% of queries within this time, not including network latency between the node and the client.

 - In the cluster view, the graph shows the 90th [percentile](https://en.wikipedia.org/wiki/Percentile#The_normal_distribution_and_percentiles) of service latency across all nodes in the cluster.
 There are lines for each node in the cluster.
-Over the last minute the node executed 90% of queries within this time, not including network latency between the node and the client.
+Over the last minute the cluster executed 90% of queries within this time, not including network latency between the node and the client.

 ## KV Execution Latency: 99th percentile